Professor

 The Berlinguette Group designs and builds advanced electrochemical reactors to power the planet.

-Reactive CO2 capture
+Reactive carbon capture

 Electrification of the chemical industry